jlumbroso/admiral-sucks/README.md

 with the click a button.
 Whenever the AdBlock Recovery paywall invites you to "Turn off your AdBlocker", click this button instead.

+## 2024 Update

+As of January 7, 2024, this extension, untouched, works with a wide range of websites because the heuristic it uses to target the anti-AdBlock paywall is fairly robust.

+Some resistant websites have emerged, and I am actively investigating them.
+Please report specific URLs in the issues.
+Thank you!

 ## Install

 [Download this repository](https://github.com/jlumbroso/admiral-sucks/archive/master.zip),